tomasol/runkins/README.md

 ```sh
 RUNKINS_EID=$(runkins start -- cargo run --example slow 10)
 ```
 Test that the system works as expected.
-The `output` subcommand should write lines to stdout and stderr.
+The `logs` subcommand should write lines to stdout and stderr.
 After the program writes 10 lines, the clients should disconnect and the status should be `Exited with code 0`.